Skip to content

 What this tool does

-Annual medical spending across four categories—GP visits, dental, optical, and prescriptions—is combined to show your total yearly healthcare cost and the equivalent monthly amount needed to set aside.
-The result illustrates how much to budget each month if you spread your medical expenses evenly throughout the year.
-GP visits and prescriptions typically account for the largest share of variation in the final figure, though all four categories contribute to the total.
-This calculator is useful for planning personal healthcare spending or setting aside funds in a dedicated healthcare reserve.
+Annual medical spending across four categories—GP visits, dental, optical, and prescriptions—is combined to show your total yearly healthcare cost and the equivalent monthly amount to budget.
+The result illustrates how much to set aside each month if medical expenses are spread evenly throughout the year.
+Any of the four categories can dominate the total depending on the figures entered, though all four contribute.
+This calculator is useful for planning personal healthcare spending or building a dedicated healthcare reserve.
 The estimate assumes costs remain at the levels you enter and does not account for unexpected procedures, emergency care, or variations in treatment frequency.

 Enter Values